 The sacred in musealised synagogue space.
 Representations of Jewish religious life in the Amsterdam Jewish Cultural Quarter

-Paul Ariese’s doctoral research at the University of Amsterdam (Amsterdam School for Heritage, Memory and Material Culture) focuses on question what religious meanings, sensations and experiences are evoked in people today by the Portuguese Synagogue (both a heritage site and place of worship) and the Great Synagogue (since 1987 the Jewish Historical Religion).
-The research explores how Sephardic and Ashkenazic communities, heritage professionals and museum audiences interpret, shape and use these spaces.
+Paul Ariese’s doctoral research at the University of Amsterdam (Amsterdam School for Heritage, Memory and Material Culture) focuses on the question of what religious meanings, sensations and experiences are evoked in people today by the Portuguese Synagogue (both a heritage site and place of worship) and the Great Synagogue (since 1987 the Jewish Historical Museum).
+The research explores how Sephardic and Ashkenazi communities, heritage professionals and museum audiences interpret, shape and use these spaces.
 The study provides insight into the interaction between religion and heritage, paving a path to reposition Jewish religious heritage in the increasingly secular and pluriform Dutch society.
 The research is supervised by Prof. Emile Schrijver (UvA/JCK) and Prof. Hester Dibbits (EUR/Reinwardt Academy).

 Paul Ariese has been affiliated with the Reinwardt Academy since 2015 as a teacher for the international master's program Applied Museum and Heritage Studies (AMHS) and the bachelor's degree in Cultural Heritage.
 In addition, he regularly participates in international training activities of the Reinwardt Academy.

 He previously worked as a content developer at Perspekt Studios, as an exhibition maker at the Tropenmuseum, and as a designer at Architectenbureau Jowa.
 Ariese studied Graphic Design at Artez School of the Arts and Architectural Design at the Rietveld Academy.
 He received his MA in Museum Studies with distinction from the University of Leicester.